QuentinRa/blog.quentinra.dev/tools/latex/directives/document.md

 [Go back](..#writing-documents)

-Using a date, a title, and an author, you document source code might look like this
+We usually add a date, a title, and an author, so your document source code might look like this

 ```latex